Boutique Advisory for the C-Suite

 Level ThreeAligned

-The organization shares a number and a definition of success with its peers.
+The function shares a number and a definition of success with its peers.
 It's invited into strategic conversations rather than briefed after them.

 04